kevinresol/turnwing/README.md

 ## Providers

 `JsonProvider` is a data provider for JSON sources.
-Its data validation is powered by `tink_json`, which generates the validation code with macro at compile time, according the type information of the user-defined locale interface.
+Its data validation is powered by `tink_json`, which generates the validation code with macro at compile time according to the type information of the user-defined locale interface.

 ```haxe
 var reader = new FileReader(function(lang) return './data/$lang.json');